[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 • This is a core tool for building an isolated workspace (sandbox) for the agent.

-• Installation methods are covered in detail within the lecture, so you do not need to install them in advance.
+• We will cover the installation process in detail during the lecture, so you do not need to install it in advance.

 Visual Studio Code (VS Code)